Best Semiconductor Stocks to Watch UK

 Cml Microsystems Plc is a UK semiconductor stock.
 It designs, manufactures, and markets mixed-signal and Radio Frequency (RF) semiconductor products for communication markets.
 Primary markets that Cml serves include voice and business-critical communications, such as military, commercial, construction and transportation sectors.

 Cml also services non-cellular wireless data communications.
 Compared to other stocks in this list, CML is a small-cap stock, with a current market cap of only $97.8 million.
-Although this might seem small compared to other semiconductor stocks in this list, it has a low P/E of only 3.13, which means that the stock is not overvalued in its industry.
+Although this might seem small compared to other semiconductor stocks in this list, it has a low P/E of 3.13.

 Over the last twelve months, this stock has risen over 230%.
 However, recently its stock price has taken a bit of a hit, and the reason being is that its Return on Equity (ROE) is not very impressive at 1.5%.
 So, this means that for every $1 of its shareholder’s investments, the company generates only a profit of $0.015.